motoras/kekbit/kekbit-core/examples/README.md

  cargo run --example echo_out 4242
  ```

 Be sure you use the same the same *channel_id* for both programs.
 This example will create channels under `/{tmpf}/kekbit/echo_sample/` folder.
-Particulary for a channel with the id 4242 in linux, the file `/tmp/kekbit/echo_sample/0000_0000/0000_1092.kekbit` will be created and used as a persistent store for the kekbit channel.
+Particulary for a channel with the id 4242 in linux, the file `/tmp/kekbit/echo_sample/0000_0000/0000_1092.kekbit` will be created and used as a persistent storage.
 To avoid unspecified behaviour before reruning the sample, you should either delete the file or run the sample with a different channel id.